sjentsch/jTransform/README.md

 ## Install the development version (from source)

-Please install [jamovi](https://www.jamovi.org/download.html).
-Then install and open [R](https://cloud.r-project.org/) and install the R-package `jmvtools` using the following commands (this needs to be done only once with the first use):
+Assuming that you have [jamovi](https://www.jamovi.org/download.html) and [R](https://cloud.r-project.org/) already installed on your machine, open `R` and install the R-package `jmvtools` using the following command (this is required to be done only once before the first use):

 ```
+install.packages('jmvtools', repos='https://repo.jamovi.org')
 ```